For School Reports

 Wow – that’s terrific!
 Depending on where you are in your education, this answer varies.
 We suggest that you consult with your guidance or career counselor at school for the best course of action.

 Your idea of wanting to become pen-pals is really great, but all contact information for the families and the children is confidential, so we wouldn’t be able to give you their names and email addresses.
-However, the links section lists some web sites for families with children that have Progeria.
+However, the Meet the Kids page lists some web sites for families with children that have Progeria.
 You can contact them through their web sites and ask if they’d like to have a pen-pal or a gift.

 For the same confidentiality reasons as described in the answer above, we cannot put you in touch with someone to talk about living with Progeria.
 Please refer to #8 above to get information on this subject.